-Ghost kitchens are the newest and hottest trend in the F&B world.
-They offer food delivery businesses the chance to modernise how they serve customers and reap the benefits of the booming delivery world.
-It’s a low risk, high reward solution to the downturn in dine-in orders, and allows you to pivot your restaurant business into one more suitable for a new era of dining.
-But not all ghost kitchen spaces are the same – and they certainly aren’t a one-size-fits-all solution.
+CloudKitchens® are the newest and hottest trend in the F&B world.
+They offer food delivery businesses the chance to modernise how they serve customers and reap the benefits of the booming food delivery world.
+It’s a low risk, high reward solution to the downturn in dine-in orders, and allows you to pivot your restaurant business into a new era of dining.
+But not all cloud kitchen spaces are the same – and they certainly aren’t a one-size-fits-all solution.

-The ghost kitchen concept is best thought of as the building blocks of a new and streamlined kitchen.
+The cloud kitchen concept is best thought of as the building blocks of a new and streamlined kitchen.
 By definition, they are kitchen spaces that typically have no dine-in space at all for customers – and rarely offer takeaway services.
-The majority of what a ghost kitchen does is fulfil delivery orders together with third-party delivery companies like Foodpanda, Deliveroo, and GrabFood.
-In doing so, they can rent in cheaper areas away from the city centre, work with much smaller and more efficient teams, and prioritise cooking food in the most convenient, cost-effective, and professional way possible without sacrificing quality.
+The majority of what a cloud kitchen does is fulfil delivery orders together with third-party delivery companies like Foodpanda, Deliveroo, and GrabFood.
+In doing so, they can operate in cheaper areas away nearer to residential areas, work with much smaller and efficient teams, and prioritise cooking food in the most convenient, cost-effective, and professional way possible without sacrificing quality.

-Ghost kitchen operators like Smart City Kitchens offer a variety of ready-to-go kitchen spaces that come with new and innovative technology, growth support, and much more.
-Knowing which model is right for your brand could mean some experimentation – or research.
-The following are some of the main types of ghost kitchens we’ve seen work in our spaces, as well as the type of brands that inhabit them:
+The following are some of the main types of businesses that we’ve seen work in our spaces, as well as the type of brands that inhabit them:

 - National chains

 1. Local entrepreneur/startup